 Tip #1: Be prepared to make small talk.

 Small talk is a natural skill that we Americans are ingrained with, it is in our DNA.
-We can have a five-minute conversation with someone in an elevator, standing in a grocery line, waiting for a light to change at a pedestrian cross, and walk away without it meaning anything.
+We can have a five-minute conversation with someone in an elevator, stand in a grocery line, wait for a light to change at a pedestrian cross, and walk away without it meaning anything.
 Some French people I know call this superficial.
 To me, it is just a cultural difference.

 I lived in my condo complex in France for three years and not once did anyone say hello in the elevator, in the lobby where I collected my mail, or in the garbage area.
 People can live next to each other for years and not know each other.

 Privacy is very important to French people, including the government's intrusion on a French person's daily life, which they are completely paranoid about!

 So for French people visiting the U.S., you may be a little put off by people trying to make small talk.
 They may ask you where you are from, what you do for a living, and introduce themselves with their names.
 If you are not comfortable with giving out this information, be nice and just make something up.
 It is much nicer than (a) ignoring the person or (b) saying a rude comment.

 I promise the situation will be over in 5 minutes, 10 max and you can go on with your life.
 Just accept that it is going to happen to you.

 Unlike in France where being a waiter is a respected profession with a good salary, in the U.S. it is just not the case.
 Waiters and restaurant staff like busboys, etc. are usually paid less than minimum wage which is currently $7.25/hour.
 No one can live on that, and they don't even make that.
 They rely on tips to earn a living.
 You should start at 20% of the bill, if the service was exceptional, move up to 25%, if it was bad, you should still leave something.

 I have posted on tipping in France before for those interested.

 Tip #3: Be prepared to see a lot of homeless people in large cities.